Skip to content

 6. Term Key/Scope Collisions

-If your plugin registers a Term (key / optional scope), keep both identifiers globally unique.
+If your plugin registers a Term (key and optional scope), keep both identifiers globally unique.

 • Avoid reusing an existing scope alias (e.g., another plugin already uses quarter).